 Orange barrels are a common sight around Indiana as our roads seem to be under constant construction.
 Highways, interstates, and rural roads—especially downtown Indianapolis, I-465, I-65, and I-69—are under construction nearly year-round.
 This should give Hoosier drivers all the incentive they need to take additional precautions in construction zones, ensuring they don't cause harm to themselves, another driver, or most importantly, vulnerable highway workers.

 Our Indianapolis office has handled multiple highway construction worker accident cases with our clients' injuries ranging from life-altering to fatal.
 In almost every instance, our client was found to have absolutely no fault.
-Disturbingly, in all of these cases, the driver of the vehicle that caused the accident could have avoided injuring or killing the worker if he had simply avoided these four common highway work zone driver mistakes.
+Disturbingly, our Indianapolis auto accident attorney explains, in all of these cases, the driver of the vehicle that caused the accident could have avoided injuring or killing the worker if he had simply avoided these four common highway work zone driver mistakes.

 Driving faster than the posted limits in a construction zone is the most common factor in work zone car accidents and highway worker wrongful deaths.
 Traffic in a construction zone is often stop-and-go and there are many instances where a highway worker is completely exposed and vulnerable to passing traffic.
 Construction zones are especially dangerous in poor weather conditions.
 Speed limits are set with both you and the highway worker's safety in mind.

 Not only is speeding in a work zone irresponsible, it can also be very costly, even if no one is hurt.
 Indiana fines motorists up to several times the amount of a normal traffic infraction if they are caught speeding in a construction zone.
 Local and state police will offer no leniency if they catch you speeding in a highway or interstate construction zone, and for good reason.
 Indiana law states the following:

 - A first-time offense in a highway or interstate construction zone will cost a minimum of $300.